Social Upliftment

 Eradication of Malnutrition

 Based on research and observation, the SVJCT’s BKL Walawalkar Hospital took upon itself to improve the health of malnourished children in the region.
-To build a strong, positive & capable society, it was necessary to break the vicious cycle of malnutrition.
+To build a strong, positive and capable society, it was necessary to break the vicious cycle of malnutrition.
 With this objective, SVJCT decided to increase awareness of nutrition and developed a ‘Ladoo’ (Sweet balls, a nutritious delicacy that contains 5% Iron, 84% Calcium, 68% Carbohydrates 10% Protein, and other vitamins).
-These ladoos are distributed every week to preschools, pregnant women & adolescent girls for free in all villages.
+These ladoos are distributed every week to preschools, pregnant women and adolescent girls for free in all villages.
 These Ladoos were recognized and awarded by Glennmark Foundation recently.

 Special Schemes for pregnancy and delivery - Walawalkar Yashoda Yojana